pi-lar/neuropil/doc/source/tutorial.rst

 As a consequence, a sender will not be able to send more data than the receiver allows him to send.
 At the same time the receiver is able to increase the amount of messages slowly.
 This is why we call it "pulling" messages.
-The receiver will periodically re-publish it's current threshold sizes to inform all senders of messages to his subject about its current state.
+The receiver will periodically re-publish it's current threshold sizes to inform all senders of messages for a subject about its current state.

 There is no hard upper limit to the number of messages a receiver could receive.
 But please bear in mind that the in